 When relationships end abruptly, there may also be the need to register notices of claim over titles to property, or to apply to the Court for urgent orders to prevent property being disposed of, and to maintain the status quo whilst matters are being resolved.

-When people have been in a close, personal relationship, and a party has suffered abuse - including physical, emotional, mental, sexual or verbal abuse - we can help that party seek protection from their partner or family member(s).
+When people have been in a close, personal relationship, and a party has suffered abuse - including physical, verbal, sexual, economic or psychological abuse - we can help that party seek protection from their partner or family member(s).

 In some urgent circumstances, Temporary Protection Orders will be granted by the Court without notice to the other party, thereby ensuring that the abuser is kept away and the applicant is safe, in the meantime.

 When both children and property are involved, matters become more complex.
 We can help you apply for an urgent Interim Parenting Order, a Protection Order and Tenancy or Occupation Order, to enable you to remain in your home to the exclusion of the other party.
 You can also apply for an Ancillary Furniture Order, to protect the furniture and appliances in the home.